quozd/awesome-dotnet/README.md

 * [SSH.NET](https://github.com/sshnet/SSH.NET) - A Secure Shell (SSH) library for .NET, optimized for parallelism.
 Provides SSH commands, SFTP/SCP uploads and downloads, and SOCKS4/SOCKS5/HTTP proxies.
 * [FluentFTP](https://github.com/robinrodricks/FluentFTP) - An FTP and FTPS library for .NET, optimized for speed.
 Provides extensive FTP commands, file uploads/downloads and FTP proxies.
 * [SharpSnmpLib](https://docs.sharpsnmp.com/) - An open source SNMP implementation for .NET/Mono/Xamarin.
-Versioin 1, 2c, and 3 are supported.
+Version 1, 2c, and 3 are supported.
 * [DNS](https://github.com/kapetan/dns) - A library for parsing and serializing DNS messages.
 Includes a basic DNS client and server.
 * [DnsClient.NET](https://github.com/MichaCo/DnsClient.NET) - A simple yet very powerful and high performant open source library for the .NET Framework to do DNS lookups.
 * [Tecan SiLA2 SDK](https://gitlab.com/SiLA2/vendors/sila_tecan) - A library and code generator to develop SiLA2 clients and servers.